eXistenZNL/Home-Assistant-config/README.md

 This repository contains the complete configuration for my Home Assistant instance:
 * Infrastructure setup based on Docker Compose
-* Dashboards and themes, stored as JSON exports
+* The dashboard configuration, in YAML format
-* Home assistant configuration files, mostly YAML
+* Home assistant configuration files, in YAML format

 ## Environment setup